 “If you’re on a low-income now is the time to act and ask your water company whether you might be eligible for their social tariff or other forms of support that can shave precious pounds off your bills.”

 Switching to a meter is often the simplest way to save and some customers find they can slash their water bills by more than £100 a year.
 Companies will usually give customers up to 2 years to trial a meter and switch back if they are worse off or unhappy.

 CCW has a popular online water meter calculator where people can quickly check to see if they might be better off before taking the plunge.
 Not everyone will save but customers with more bedrooms than people living in their property are the most likely to benefit.

 Customers can also take advantage of water-saving freebies offered by their water company, which can help them save money – as well as water – if they already pay metered charges.

 Low-income households should also check to see if they’re eligible for Welsh Water’s HelpU social tariff or Hafren’s Here2Help scheme.
 Both can substantially cut customers’ bills and there is other assistance available too for people struggling to pay or in debt.

-You can find out more by contacting your water company or visiting CCW’s website
+You can find out more by contacting your water company or taking a look around our website.

 For more information or to arrange an interview our Wales Chair Rhodri Williams please call the media team on 0121 345 1005.